Using artificial lighting is intimidating for many photographers. It’s easy

-What This Means: You Need to Measure to Actually Know
+You Need to Measure the Light to Know the Ratio

 When it comes to artificial lighting, what really matters isn't the power ratio, or "incident" ratio, but the "reflected" ratio.
 This the measurement of the amount of light that bounces off your subject and back to your camera.
 Light is altered by all kinds of factors, everything from skin tone, to ambient light, to how much dust there is in the air.
 You need to use a light meter to find the reflected ratio for your lights as they are really working in your actual scene.

 When we're looking at the reflected ratio, what are we measuring?
 In short, it's the ratio of the amount of light reflected by the highlights versus light reflected by the shadows.
 So regardless of the exact power levels on your lights, if the light meter or your histogram is saying the highlights are two stops brighter than the shadows, you have a 4:1 lighting ratio.